1973 Hardie-Ferodo 1000

-Allan Moffat claimed his third win in the event and the long-awaited first win for Ian Geoghegan driving a Ford Falcon GT.
-It was also the seventh and final win for the factory Ford Australia racing team.
+Allan Moffat claimed his third win in the event and Ian Geoghegan his first.
+They shared a Ford Falcon GT.
+It was the seventh and final win for the factory Ford Australia racing team.
 Peter Brock and Doug Chivas dropped from contention after their Holden Torana ran out of fuel, forcing Chivas to push the car uphill along the pit lane to make it to the Holden Dealer Team pit bay.
 Brock and Chivas finished on the same lap as Moffat and Ian Geoghegan, ahead of their teammates Colin Bond and Leo Geoghegan, also on the same lap, in third position.

 Class structure

 Class A

 For cars up to 1300cc capacity, it was contested by Datsun 1200, Fiat 128, Honda Civic, Morris Cooper S and Renault R8.

 Class B

 For cars 1301cc to 2000cc, it featured Alfa Romeo 2000 GTV, Datsun 180B, Ford Escort, Mazda RX-3 and Subaru 1400 GSR.